 Ah, range day!
 Don’t you just love it?
 You have your gun, your safety glasses, hearing protection, targets, stapler and extra staples, and ammunition (lots of ammunition).
-You’re even one of those conscientious shooters that prepares for every contingency, so you have your own First Aid Kit.
+You’re even one of those conscientious shooters that prepare for every contingency, so you have your own First Aid Kit.
 But is it the right kit for the range?

 Sure, your average first aid kit will be very helpful if you get a splinter from a target stand, skin your knuckle during a reload (never from an improper grip, though, right?) or even if you accidentally staple your finger putting targets up.
 But the truth is that the average first aid kit is woefully inadequate in the event that someone receives a gunshot wound at the range.

-There are a couple of companies out there selling “Gunshot Wound Kits”, and for the most part they are good kits.
-Some, of course, better than others, and as with everything else in life the cost varies as well.
+There are a couple of companies out there selling “Gunshot Wound Kits”, and for the most part, they are good kits.
+Some, of course, better than others, and as with everything else in life, the cost varies as well.

 While there is no problem buying a pre-made kit, you should be aware that these kits are for “Gunshot Wounds”, and not meant for general first aid.
 What this means is that if you do buy a pre-made kit, you will also need your regular first aid kit as well.

 Of course, there is nothing wrong with supplementing your first aid kit to make sure it is capable of handling a gun-shot wound.

 Let me say this, at this point: This article is not about treating the gunshot wound, it is about having the proper equipment to treat the wound.
 I will only mention the wound type and other complications to illustrate WHY you will need the supplies that are included in a gunshot wound kit.